-- 4. Pursuant to clause 51 (25) (c) of the Planning Act and Schedule C16 of the City's Official Plan, the Owner conveys to the City, at no cost to the City, an unencumbered road widening across the complete Stagecoach Road frontage of the lands, measuring 13 meters from the existing centerline of pavement/the abutting right-of-way.
+- 7. Pursuant to clause 51 (25) (c) of the Planning Act and Schedule C16 of the City's Official Plan, the Owner conveys to the City, at no cost to the City, an unencumbered road widening across the complete Stagecoach Road frontage of the lands, measuring 15 meters from the existing centerline of pavement/the abutting right-of-way.
 The exact widening must be determined by legal survey.
 The Owner shall provide a reference plan for registration, indicating the widening, to the City Surveyor for review and approval prior to its deposit in the Land Registry Office.
 Such reference plan must be tied to the Horizontal Control Network in accordance with the municipal requirements and guidelines for referencing legal surveys.
 The Owner(s) must provide to the City Surveyor a copy of the Committee of Adjustment Decision and a draft Reference Plan that sets out the required widening.
 The Committee shall be provided written confirmation from City Legal Services that the transfer of the widening to the City has been registered.
-All costs shall be borne by the Owner. - 5.
-That the Owners provide a Mineral Resource Impact Assessment report, to the satisfaction of the Manager of Development Review All Wards Branch, or their designate, demonstrating that the existing mineral aggregate operation, and potential future expansion of the operation in depth or extent, will not be affected by the development.
-The report must include a review of the impact of the development upon the current mineral extraction or future expansion.
-The report shall be prepared in accordance with the Province of Ontario's Aggregate Resource Policies and Procedures and the City of Ottawa Official Plan.

-- 6. That the Owner(s) prepares and submits an Environmental Impact Study (EIS) to satisfaction of the Manager of the Development Review All Wards Branch, or their designate.
-If the accepted report recommends specific mitigation measures or other requirements, the Owner shall enter into a Development Agreement with the City, at the expense of the Owner(s) and to the satisfaction of the Manager of the Development Review All Wards Branch, or their designate, which is to be registered on the title of the property, which includes those recommendations. - 7.
+All costs shall be borne by the Owner. - 8.
 That the Owner(s) file with the Committee a copy of the registered Reference Plan prepared by an Ontario Land Surveyor registered in the Province of Ontario, and signed by the Registrar, confirming the frontage and area of the severed land.
 If the Registered Plan does not indicate the lot area, a letter from the Surveyor confirming the area is required.
-The Registered Reference Plan must conform substantially to the Draft Reference Plan filed with the Application for Consent. - 8.
-That upon completion of the above conditions, and within the two-year period outlined above, the Owner(s) file with the Committee, the "electronic registration in preparation documents" for a conveyance for which the Consent is required.
+The Registered Reference Plan must conform substantially to the Draft Reference Plan filed with the Application for Consent. - 5.
+That upon completion of the above conditions, and within the two-year period outlined above, the Owner(s) file with the Committee, the "electronic registration in preparation documents" for a severance for which the Consent is required.